logo

 Delusions

-One of the most notable features of psychosis is a tendency to believe in false or irrational ideas.
-What distinguishes psychosis from psychologically sound thinking is an inability to change a perception, despite evidence that it is inaccurate or not real.
-Affected individuals often cling to beliefs, and their convictions do not evolve over time.
-When challenged, they may become irritable and unwilling to accept other people's opinions.
+One of the most notable features of psychosis is a tendency to hold on to false or irrational ideas.
+What distinguishes this from typical stubbornness is an inability to change that perception, even when presented with clear evidence that it isn't real.
+A person dealing with delusions will strongly cling to their beliefs.
+If challenged, they might become irritable and completely unwilling to hear outside perspectives.

 Hallucinations